Erik Estrada

-Henry Enrique Estrada (born March 16, 1949) is an American actor.
-He is best known for his co-starring lead role as California Highway Patrol officer Francis (Frank) Llewelyn "Ponch" Poncherello in the police drama television series CHiPs, which aired from 1977 to 1983.
+Henry Enrique Estrada (born March 16, 1949) is an American actor, and former police officer.
+He is widely known for his co-starring lead role as California Highway Patrol officer Francis (Frank) Llewelyn "Ponch" Poncherello in the police drama television series CHiPs, which aired from 1977 to 1983.
 He later became known for his work in Spanish telenovelas, his appearances in reality television shows and infomercials, and as a regular voice on the series Sealab 2021, on Adult Swim.

 Early life

 Estrada was born on March 16, 1949, in East Harlem, an area of Manhattan, New York to Carmen Moreno, a seamstress, and Renildo Estrada.
 He is of Puerto Rican descent.
-Growing up, he thought about becoming a police officer, turning to acting after joining the drama club at Louis D. Brandeis High School in San Antonio.
+Growing up, he thought about becoming a police officer, turning to acting after joining the drama club at Louis D. Brandeis High School on Manhattan's Upper East Side.

 Career

 Acting

 In 1970, Estrada made his film debut in the role of Nicky Cruz alongside Pat Boone, in the independent film The Cross and the Switchblade.
 In 1972, Estrada appeared in a small role as a police officer in The New Centurions, followed by a significant role in a major motion picture, the disaster film, Airport 1975, directed by Jack Smight, where he played Julio, a womanizing flight engineer on a Boeing 747.
-In 1973, he again worked with Smight in Midway, a successful military historical epic, as a fictional airman Ensign "Chili Bean" Ramos.
+In 1975, he again worked with Smight in Midway, a successful military historical epic, as a fictional airman Ensign "Chili Bean" Ramos.